Are You Living Paycheck To Paycheck? Start With These Simple 4 Steps

 I asked one of my young clients, in her early-twenties, if I could share part of her story.
 Let’s call her Carly.

-She had recently graduated college and was renting her first apartment.
-My client had a good job but the apartment she wanted to rent was a little more than she could afford.
+Carly had recently graduated college and was renting her first apartment.
+She had a good job but the apartment she wanted to rent was a little more than she could afford.

-The part time job she acquired was driving children to school before her primary job started.
+The part-time job she acquired was driving children to school before her primary job started.
 She made a conscious choice to have the more expensive apartment.
-My client was willing to do the extra work to make it happen.
+Carly was willing to do the extra work to make it happen.